crscottdba/crscottdba/README.md

 - 👋 Hi, I’m @crscottdba
-- �- 📫 How to reach me crscott@outlook.com

 <!---
 crscottdba/crscottdba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.